 - Injuries caused by a defendant that has left the state for four months or more

 Following an injury, you may be able to receive compensation for many damages through your New York personal injury claim, including:

-Economic damages - This includes lost wages, property damage, medical costs, cost of housing, future lost wages, and damage to personal property.
+- Economic damages - This includes lost wages, property damage, medical bills, cost of housing, future lost wages, and damages to personal property.

-Non-economic damages - This includes pain and suffering, emotional distress, psychological injuries, and loss of enjoyment of life.
+- Non-economic damages - This includes pain and suffering, emotional distress, psychological injuries, loss of consortium and loss of enjoyment of life.

 Filing a personal injury claim is a detailed and complex process and one in which defense insurance companies do not want to cooperate.
 Personal injury claims are regularly denied and/or defended by liability carriers.